-- Accessible and easyto-read follow-up information with instructions for second dose of a two-dose vaccine booking or changes to booking (i.e., timing, location, etc.) communication. - Individuals who do not show up for/book a second dose of a twodose vaccine should be supported to arrange a second accessible dose.

-- Endeavour to keep first and second doses of a two-dose vaccine at the same location and time. - Allow people with disabilities to provide feedback on accessibility in accessible formats.
+- Communication - Accessible and easy-to-read follow-up information with instructions for second dose of a two-dose vaccine booking or changes to booking (i.e., timing, location, etc.) communication. - Individuals who do not show up for/book a second dose of a two-dose vaccine should be supported to arrange a second accessible dose. - Social and sensory environment - Endeavour to keep first and second doses of a twodose vaccine at the same location and time. - Allow people with disabilities to provide feedback on accessibility in accessible formats.

 Table 1.
-Key Accessibility Pillars Throughout the Vaccination Process in the Domains of Communications, Physical, and Social and Sensory Environment
+Key Accessibility Pillars Throughout the VaccinationProcess in the Domains of Communications, Physical, andSocial and Sensory Environment